gdtyra/gdtyra.github.io/etymologies.md

 - `perhaps`: from Latin "per" and Middle English "hap", literally meaning "by chance"
 - `bother`: of Anglo-Irish origin, originally in the sense "confuse with noise"
 - `world`: from Old English "weorold", a compound of "wer" (man) and ald (age), or "age of man"
+- `field`: from Old English "feld" (plain, pasture, cultivated land), Proto-Germanic "felthan" (flat land)
+- `boss`: from Dutch "baas", meaning "master"
+- `tinker`: may be a shortened form of "tinkerere" meaning "worker in tin" or an onamatopoea of the sound of metal work
+- `tome`: originally referred to a single volume of a larger work, from Latin "tomus", rooted in "tem-" (to cut)
+- `excrutiating`: from Latin, literally "out of crucifying"
+- `salient`: from Latin "salire", meaning to leap, spring, or jump (hence something that "stands out")
+- `goodbye`: originally a contraction of "God be with you"
+- `clue`: from Middle English "clewe", meaning a ball of thread
+- `whiskey`: derived from the Gaelic "uisce beatha" meaning "water of life"
+- `disaster`: from Italian "disastro", literally meaning "bad star"
+- `alarm`: from Italian "all'arme", meaning "to arms"
+- `window`: from Old Norse "vindauga", meaning "wind eye"
+- `rather`: from Old English "hraether" and "hraed", meaning more quickly or quick